Planez

-"Planez" (originally titled "Planes") is a song by American singer Jeremih from his third studio album, Late Nights.
-It features American rapper J. Cole, and was released as the second single from the album.
-The original version of the song featured a verse from fellow Chicago native Chance The Rapper.
-The single garnered Jeremih's first career Grammy nomination for Best R&B Performance at the 58th Annual Grammy Awards which was held in February 2016.
+"Planez" (originally titled "Planes") is a song by American singer Jeremih from his third studio album, Late Nights (2015).
+It features American rapper J. Cole, and was released in January 2015 as the second single from the album.
+It interpolates "Put It in Your Mouth" by Akinyele.
+The original version of the song featured a verse from fellow Chicago native Chance the Rapper.
+"Planez" garnered mixed reviews from critics, praising Jeremih's performance but criticized J. Cole's guest verse.
+The track peaked at numbers 15 and 44 on both the Billboard Hot R&B/Hip-Hop Songs and Hot 100 charts respectively.
+It was also certified 5× Platinum by the Recording Industry Association of America (RIAA).
+The single garnered Jeremih's first career Grammy nomination for Best R&B Performance at the 58th Annual Grammy Awards.

 Background

 The song originally came about in January 2014 when Jeremih performed the song live featuring Chance the Rapper.
 However, this would be relegated to a remix, as the official version features J. Cole.
 Another remix was released featuring R&B singer August Alsina.
 The official version originally premiered January 17, 2015.
 The album version of the song omits the female voice in the intro which referenced the original album title, "Thumpy Johnson".